eloquent/cosmos/README.md

 Appends `$className` to the end of this class name and returns the result as a new `ClassName` object.
 Note that absolute class names cannot be joined.

+### ClassName::joinAtoms($atom, ...)

+Appends the supplied atoms to the end of this class name and returns the result as a new `ClassName` object.

+### ClassName::joinAtomsArray(array $atoms)

+Appends the supplied array of atoms to the end of this class name and returns the result as a new `ClassName` object.

 ### ClassName::hasParent()